 Creative writing can sometimes be hard work.
 At other times, the right words seem to just fall onto the page in almost perfect harmony like the way a gentle flowing tide caresses a sandy beach on a summer's day.
-Yet crafting a superb written piece is harder still.
+Yet crafting a superb written excerpt is harder still.

 Nevertheless occasionally, our best thoughts and ideas seem to desert us.
 At such times, we may be convinced that the muse has gone.
 Never to return.
 We can then overdramatise our predicament.